wchiquito/jj-for-everyone.github.io/src/initialize.md

 Let's examine our first `jj` command.
 `git` is the subcommand responsible for various Git-specific compatibility features.
 One of them is the `init` command, which initializes a new repository that's compatible with Git.
-I highly recommend always using the `--colocate` flag.
+I highly recommend always using the `--colocate` flag, it improves compatibility with Git-tooling.
-It allows third-party tools with Git-integration to work seamlessly.
+If you're interested in the details, there's an info box a little further below.

 What does "initializing a repository" mean?
 Essentially, Jujutsu creates two directories `.git` and `.jj`.